DeShawn’s is the sort of place that inspires exultant loyalty among both staff and customers.

-It is not hard to see why seafood lovers are enamored, even putting aside the restaurant’s signature splurge – all-you-can-eat crab legs — really big, meaty ones — for about $40.
-There are so many good crustaceans and flatfish to eat, most meals less than half the price of the crab-legs blowout.
-Fried shrimp are taut and sweet and encased in vividly spiced breading’ Flounder is skin-on flavorful, also sheathed in a full-flavored crust.
-There are robust catfish (whole or filleted) and scallops and oysters and a whole menu of broiled seafood and even a real low-country boil of shrimp, potatoes, sweet corn, and sausage.
+It is not hard to see why seafood lovers are enamored, even putting aside the restaurant’s signature splurge – all-you-can-eat crab legs — really big, meaty ones — for well over $50.
+There are so many good crustaceans and flatfish to eat, most meals far less than half the price of the crab-legs blowout.
+Fried oysters are big and sweet and encased in vividly spiced breading’ Flounder is skin-on flavorful, also sheathed in a full-flavored crust.
+There are robust catfish (whole or filleted) and scallops and shrimp and a whole menu of broiled seafood and even a real low-country boil of shrimp, potatoes, sweet corn, and sausage.

 As for fish-frowners, note the full name of the restaurant.
 No afterthought, DeShawn’s splendid chicken is breaded and fried to crispy-crunchy succulence with the same expertise that graces the seafood.